splendidcomputer/Debian-Hacks/bash-scrpting/bash-tutorial.md

    Bash scripting involves writing a series of commands in a plain text file (usually with a `.sh` extension) that can be executed as a single program.
 These scripts can automate repetitive tasks, perform system administration, manipulate files, and even create complex workflows.

 2. **Creating a Bash Script:**
    To create a bash script, you'll need a text editor (like nano, vim, or even a graphical editor like VSCode).
-Start your script with a "shebang" line, which tells the system which interpreter to use.
+Start your script with a "shebang" or "hashbang" line, which tells the system which interpreter to use.
 The shebang line for Bash is usually:
    ```bash
    #!/bin/bash
    ```